jina-ai/faq/faq_main.md

 ## How do I share executor with my colleague sitting in another part of the world?

-"Executors can be shared by pushing them onto Jina Hub (https://hub.jina.ai/).
+"Executors can be shared by pushing them onto [Jina Hub](https://hub.jina.ai/).

 You can choose to share your Executors either publicly or privately.